 Education consultant Laila El-Metoui tells us about the importance of creating an inclusive and positive atmosphere in the ESOL classroom (English for speakers of other languages).

-Why should LGBTQ+ issues matter to English language teachers?
+Why should LGBTQI+ issues matter to English language teachers?

 What has been your own experience of dealing with LGBTQ+ issues in the classroom?